 - Using the built-in Snip & Sketch app

 - Using a third-party freeware like ShareX, Greenshot

 - How do I Capture a Scrolling window?

 - Troubleshoot: Print Screen does not work on my system

 These are the conventional ways to capture the screen, works in any version of Windows.

-- Alt+PrintScreen : Copies the current active window to clipboard.
+- Alt + PrintScreen: Copies the currently active window to the clipboard.

 You no longer need to open Paint or any other editor to paste the image, as Windows 8 and Windows 10 saves the image automatically when you use the WinKey + PrintScreen keystroke.